arichtman/nix/README.md

 Nothing here should be construed as a model of good work!
 ... yet.

+## Known issues/TODO

+- Recurring WSL2 systemd issue, we have a fix but it's ugly.
+- homes/shared.nix not being incorporated suddenly???
-Upcoming: incorporating the mac configuration into the central flake.
+- Incorporating the mac configuration into the central flake.

 ## Use